-We take an initial step toward this and we design OpenVLC, an open-source software-defined VLC platform for fast prototyping of new system protocols to build a LiFi network.
+Our Mission.
+The lack of an open-source and low-cost reference platform is hindering the progresses of research and industry in VLC systems.
+A general-purpose platform would add momentum to VLC and would open up new avenues of VLC research and spark the interest of researchers and engineers.
+We take an initial step toward this and we design OpenVLC, an open-source Visible Light Communication platform for fast prototyping of new system protocols to build a LiFi network.
 It runs on a cost-effective yet powerful credit-card-sized embedded board.

 OpenVLC is an open-source, flexible and low-cost Visible Light Communication System platform.
 Research and development is coordinated by the Pervasive Wireless Systems group of Dr. Giustiniano at IMDEA Networks Institute (Madrid, Spain).